An employee stock purchase plan is a company-sponsored benefit that gives employees a convenient way to purchase company stock.

 For example, let’s assume that following the original offering period and purchase date, the ESPP purchased stock at $5 per share.
 If the plan includes multiple offering periods, it’s possible that the current $5 per share price may actually occur at the beginning of a new offering period too, with a new offer date price.

 If so, “switching” to a new offering period with a lookback price of $5 is certainly more advantageous than one with an offer date price of $20.
 As this example illustrates, an ESPP with a lookback provision allows a participant to benefit from upside volatility and may offer added benefits on downside volatility.

-How the Added Benefit of an ESPP Discount Can Fit into the Plan
+How the Added Benefit of an Employee Stock Purchase Plan Discount Can Fit into the Plan

 Some companies will even offer a discount to the purchase price of company stock acquired through ESPPs.
 Discounts are usually set between 1-15% of the purchase price.
 This even more protection against market volatility, as the discount is directly from the actual purchase price of the stock.